Supercolony-net/openbrush-contracts/docs/docs/examples/reentrancy-guard.md

     use crate::flip_on_me::CallerOfFlip;
 ```

+### Step 3: Define storage

-3. Declare storage struct and declare the field for `ReentrancyGuardStorage` trait.
+Declare storage struct and declare the field for `ReentrancyGuardStorage` trait.
 Then you need to
 derive `ReentrancyGuardStorage` trait and mark the field with `#[ReentrancyGuardStorageField]` attribute.
 Deriving
 this trait allows you to use `non_reentrant` modifier.

 ```rust
 #[ink(storage)]